korolainenriikka/fairness-project/doc/dataset.md

 ### Encoding

 Depending on if they represent an ordinal or a nominal value, categorical variables should either be integer encoded or one-hot encoded.
-For some variables, this disticntion is not that clear, so we need to make an educated guess.
+For some variables, this distinction is not that clear, so we need to make an educated guess.

+#### One-hot encoding

+-

+#### Integer encoding

-- Status of existing checking account (integer encoding, from 0 [no checking] to 5 [over 200 DM in checking])
+- Status of existing checking account (0 [no checking], 1 [< 0 DM], 2 [0-200 DM] , 3 [over 200 DM in checking])
 -

 ### Sensitive features